bluescarni/tanuki/doc/custom_construct.rst

 A :cpp:class:`wrap` object can become invalid in a variety of circumstances:

+- it is default-constructed when the :cpp:var:`config::invalid_default_ctor` option is activated,
 - it is created (or assigned) from an instance of :cpp:struct:`invalid_wrap_t`,
 - it has been moved-from,
 - it has been swapped with an invalid :cpp:class:`wrap`,